How Much Technical Debt Is Too Much? A Startup Founder’s Guide

 Final Thoughts

-AI is not valuable because it is advanced.
+AI is not valuable simply because it is advanced.

-It is valuable when it improves a meaningful workflow.
+It becomes valuable when it improves a meaningful workflow.

-From our experience working with startups, the strongest AI products are not the ones with the most sophisticated models.
+From our experience working with startups, the strongest AI products are rarely the ones using the most sophisticated models.

 They are the ones that: